flash62au/WiTcontroller/README.md

 * 8 = SPEED_STOP
 * 9 = DIRECTION_FORWARD

-### Allowed assignments for the 0-9 keys and/or Additional Buttons:
+### Allowed assignments for the 0-9 keys and/or Additional Buttons

 Note: you need to edit ``config_buttons.h`` to alter these assignments   (copy ``config_buttons_example.h``)